madworx/docker-qemu/README.md

 ## Patches

-All patches are under the `patches/` subdirectory.
+All patches are located under the `patches/` subdirectory.

-### `qemu-clientid-bootfile-handling`
+### `qemu-clientid-bootfile-handling.patch`

-NetBSD-specific patch to enable QEMU to use the DHCP `Client-Class` parameter to determine whether to supply the guest the configured BOOTP file, or the hard-coded string `tftp://netbsd.gz` if the client class-id equals `NetBSD:i386:libsa`.
+NetBSD-specific patch to enable QEMU to use the DHCP `Client-Class` parameter to determine whether to supply the guest the command-line configured BOOTP file, or the hard-coded string `tftp://netbsd.gz` if the client `Class-Id` DHCP option equals `NetBSD:i386:libsa`.

 This is used to netboot NetBSD for the [`madworx/netbsd`](https://cloud.docker.com/repository/docker/madworx/netbsd) docker image.

-### `qemu-envcmdline`
+### `qemu-envcmdline.patch`

-Enabling QEMU to accept command line arguments by setting them in the environment variable `QEMU_CMDLINE`.
+Enabling QEMU to accept command-line arguments by setting them in the environment variable `QEMU_CMDLINE`.

 This is used to make the process name (observable by `ps` and `top`) a bit more readable.

-### `qemu-root-path`
+### `qemu-root-path.patch`

-Implement the DHCP `Root-path` option, to enable us to point to where the guest OS should mount its root filesystem.
+Implement the DHCP `Root-Path` option, to enable us to point to from where the guest OS should mount its root filesystem.

-### `qemu-4.0-alpine-compilefix`
+### `qemu-alpine-compilefix.patch`

-For QEMU 4.0.0, `pvh_main.c` needed an explicit cast to `uint64_t` to compile cleanly on Alpine.
+For QEMU 4.0.0 and onwards, `pvh_main.c` needed an explicit cast to `uint64_t` to compile cleanly on Alpine.

 ## Author